2026 FIFA World Cup Planning Guides Hub - Complete Directory

 1

-Start with the visa guide—nothing else matters if you can't get into the country
+Start with visa guide—nothing else matters if you can't get into the country

 16% of surveyed fans for 2022 Qatar experienced visa delays or denials, resulting in average losses of $3,200 (non-refundable flights and hotels).